 Prerequisite: Open to graduate students from any major.
 Integration of classic and contemporary theories, research, and application relating groups, organizations, culture, and society to individual behavior.

 PSYC 7690 Professional Issues In I/O Psychology

 Prerequisite: Permission of Instructor.
 Current issues in the provision of I/O services.
-PSYC 7791, 7792, 7793, 7794, 7795 School Psychology Practicum 1 hour each
+PSYC 7791, 7792, 7793, 7794, 7795 School Psychology Practicum

 Prerequisite: Admission to School Psychology program.
-PSYC 7820 Career Counseling